-Opioids can either be prescription pain relief medications or illegal substances.
+Opioids can be prescription pain relief medications or illegal substances.
 People taking opioids may experience feelings of pain relief, euphoria, drowsiness, and relaxation.
 They can be dangerous and lead to addiction if misused for medical or nonmedical reasons.

 A poppy plant from which opioids are made.
 Opioids can produce feelings of euphoria and drowsiness.Share on Pinterest